Natural disasters in Nigeria: Flood

 Recurrent flood in different parts of Nigeria had led to considerable socio-economic damage, injury and loss of life.
+Some of the negative consequences of flood include loss of human life, damage to properties, public transportation systems, power supply, crops, and livestock.

 2022

 2021

 In August, a flood happened in Adamawa state, affecting 79 communities in 16 local government areas.
-Reports says that 7 people lost their lives and about 74,713 others displaced became homeless; While 150 farmlands and about 66 houses were destroyed according to Adamawa state Emergency Management Agency (ADSEMA).
+Reports says that seven people lost their lives and about 74,713 others displaced became homeless; While 150 farmlands and about 66 houses were destroyed according to Adamawa state Emergency Management Agency (ADSEMA).

 2020

 In 2020, 68 people died and 129,000 people were displaced due to the 2020 flood incidences.
 This is according to the NEMA Director-General, Muhammadu Muhammed.

 2017

 The 2017 Benue State flooding took place in September 2017 in Central Nigeria.
+Weeks of rainfall led to flash floods, discharges and river flowing in Benue State.
 It displaced 100,000 people, and damaged around 2,000 homes.